• Skip to primary navigation

 Bloomsdays now often center around individuals (often celebrities) reading excerpts from the famous (once infamous) book, and Irish musical interludes fill the space between the readings.
 In some locales, to mimic the original walk through Dublin, participants may travel from performance space to performance space which hardly by accident often are pubs, taverns, or bars.
 Some cities hold marathon readings in theaters.

-LOOKING FOR JOYCE’S VOICESBe a Patchogue Bloomsday Reader….
+Be a Patchogue Bloomsday Reader….

 Join us at this local celebration of the world-wide event celebrating Joyce’s modernist masterpiece.
-It’s an auspicious year for Joyceans and PAC/MoCA to launch this annual event because Ulysses turned 100 this February!

 Readings will be separated with brief Irish musical interludes; food and libations will be available too.